 To configure source policy routing, use the ip route command with the interface option.
-By using source policy routing, the reply packet to a client will leaves the SE on the same interface where the request came in.
+By using source policy routing, the reply packet to a client leaves the SE on the same interface where the request came in.
 Source policy routing tables are automatically instantiated based on the interface subnets defined on the system.
 The policy routes are added automatically to the policy routing tables based on the nexthop gateway of the routes in the main routing table.

-When configuring multiple ip address you must configure a default gateway in the same subnet.
+When configuring multiple IP address you must configure a default gateway in the same subnet.
+You can configure multiple gateways (up to 14).